Xanax Addiction: Is Xanax abused?

 Scientifically speaking, Xanax binds to the GABA (gamma-aminobutyric acid-A) receptor in the brain.
 In addition to this, Xanax is also a central nervous system depressant, meaning that it slows down all central nervous system functions.
 The main functions include heart rate regulation, blood pressure, breathing, and body temperature.

 When it comes to street names, they often reflect the general color or shape of the substance.
-Sometimes the names can reflect how the substance makes you feel.
+Sometimes the names reflect how the substance makes you feel.
 Xanax is no different.

 Below are some of the common street names known for Xanax: